Cephalopod intelligence: Predation

-Unlike most other molluscs, all cephalopods are active predators (with the possible exceptions of the Bigfin squid and vampire squid).
+Unlike most other molluscs, all cephalopods are active predators (with the possible exceptions of the bigfin squid and vampire squid).
 Their need to locate and capture their prey has likely been the driving force behind the development of their intelligence.

-Crabs, the favorite food source of most octopus species, present significant challenges with their powerful pincers and their potential to exhaust the cephalopod's respiration system from a prolonged pursuit.
-Because of these challenges, octopuses will sometimes seek out lobster traps and steal the bait inside.
+Crabs, the preferred food source of most octopus species, present significant challenges with their powerful pincers and their potential to exhaust the cephalopod's respiration system from a prolonged pursuit.
+Because of these challenges, octopuses sometimes seek out lobster traps and steal the bait inside.
 They are also known to climb aboard fishing boats and hide in the containers that hold dead or dying crabs.

 Captive octopuses have also been known to climb out of their tanks, travel some distance, enter another aquarium to feed, and return to their own aquariums.